mackiedrew/vam-app-online/README.md

-# VAM Server
+# VAM Online

-This should be a Python3, Django, and Graph QL-based implementation of the Valence Audio Manipulation (VAM) program.
+The frontend will be react.

-This VAM implementation is going to be
+This should be a Python3, Django, and Graph QL-based backend implementation of the Valence Audio Manipulation (VAM) program.

 # Technology